Gayathridevi237/pg-accommodation-management-system/README.md

 PG Life – Accommodation Finder Web Application Overview

-PG Life is a full-stack web application developed to assist users in discovering and managing Paying Guest (PG) accommodations across multiple cities.
-The application provides secure user authentication, city-based property listings, detailed property views, and a personalized dashboard for managing interested properties.
-The system simulates a real-world accommodation discovery platform with a structured frontend–backend architecture.
+PG Life is a full-stack web application designed to help users discover and manage Paying Guest (PG) accommodations across multiple cities.
+The application provides secure user authentication, city-based property listings, detailed property information, and a personalized dashboard for managing shortlisted properties.
+The system reflects a real-world accommodation discovery platform with a clear separation between frontend and backend components.

 Objectives

-To provide a centralized platform for PG accommodation discovery
+Provide a centralized platform for PG accommodation discovery

-To implement secure user authentication and session handling
+Implement secure user authentication and session management

-To enable users to shortlist and manage preferred properties
+Enable users to shortlist and manage preferred properties

-To deliver a responsive and intuitive user interface
+Deliver a responsive and user-friendly interface

 Key Features